Fire-The-Fox/elysia-buchta-example/README.md

 Very simple chat application

 > ⚠️ Because Buchta 0.6 is still not out yet, you'll have to manually download it
+> ❌Make sure you are using latest canary bun!!!!

 1. `bun i`
 2. `cd node_modules`